zemiret/8asscrap/README.md

 And it might be able to work in 1 compose in production, the split is more for the dev environment anyway.

 Oh well, it works now even in 1 compose.
+I think it was docker issue with docker forcing some rules in iptables in the network section preventing network connectivity from within the containers somehow.
+After switching default docker engine to docker desktop it started to work.